 Applied research experience jointly supervised by the department and a professional in the field.
 Although the usual internship will carry either three or six hours credit, a student may elect to arrange an internship carrying between two and six hours credit with the permission of the department.
 Each hour of credit will require forty hours at the internship site.
-Semester Hours 2.0

-Junior status, departmental permission, and completion of SOCI 330 and SOCI 334.
+junior status; departmental permission; completion of 330 and 334.